LDAP auth with Perl auth handler doesn't work with CJK

 Repository UUID: e93f8b46-1217-0410-a6f0-8f06a7374b81

-Updated by Mathias LANG almost 10 years ago
+Updated by Mathias LANG about 10 years ago

 A possible workaround,and a proof that's definitely the encoding, is to use GUID as baseDN.